 When picking a platform, things marketers should care about are:

-• Installs, do they have a big install base, to help increase investment in the product.
+Installs, do they have a big install base, to help increase investment in the product.

-Speed, faster code speed, means it has less impact on your page load speed and by virtue of this will measure more users, who load the code.
+Speed, faster code speed, means it has less impact on your page load speed and by virtue of this will measure more users, who load the code. - Sampling, sampling on smaller audiences can lead to mistakes or inaccurate data.
+Review the methods of sampling they use (if any).

-• Ease of use, the best tool is the one you use.
+- Ease of use, the best tool is the one you use.
 To keep ahead you must keep growing, and analytics is a key way to get the insights to keep ahead.

-• Privacy, some analytics have been banned by countries!
+- Privacy, some analytics have been banned by countries!
 Consider the privacy compliancy.

-• Improvements, how often do they bring improvements?
+- Improvements, how often do they bring improvements?
 Is the solution always getting better?
 Taking on users feedback (like your own).

-From our Guide to Website Analytics.
+From ourย Guide to Website Analytics.

 ..